eox-cs1/FiC_doc/docs/guide/jupyterlab.md

 ### Use Case specific Workplace Profiles

 If your Jupyter server is not already running, you may be presented with a menu of user JupyterLab profiles to use for your session; there might be one or more JupyterLab profiles to choose from, depending on the computational resources needs of your team.
-Please select a suitable profile for your current task; it might not always require the profile with the strongest computational resources available.<br>
+Please select a suitable profile for your current task; it might not always require the profile with the strongest computational resources available.

 After choosing your environment, you will see a progress bar appearing for a few moments while it is started for you.
 The JupyterLab interface will then appear in your web browser, ready for use.